Skip to content

 What is the best AI receptionist for small business in 2026?

-For best overall value, Trillet at $49/month with 150 minutes, multi-channel support (voice, SMS, WhatsApp), the lowest overage on this list at $0.20/min, and included HIPAA, TCPA, ACMA, and GDPR compliance.
+For best overall value, Trillet at $49/month with 150 minutes, voice with SMS and email follow-up, the lowest overage on this list at $0.20/min, and included HIPAA, TCPA, ACMA, and GDPR compliance.
 For lowest price, AIRA or UpFirst at $24.95/month.
 For the most included minutes at $49, Marlie or Hey Rosie at 250 minutes.
-For human backup, Smith.ai (managed AI from $500/month).
-All pricing as of June 2026.
+For human backup, Smith.ai (AI Pro from $150/month, human plans from $300).
+All pricing as of July 2026.

 How much does an AI receptionist cost per month?

-AI receptionist pricing ranges from free (Phonely's 100-minute tier and Frontdesk's 20-minute tier) up to $500/month (Smith.ai's managed AI plan) for base plans as of June 2026.
+AI receptionist pricing ranges from free (Phonely's 100-minute tier) up to $500+/month (Smith.ai's Enterprise AI plan) for base plans as of July 2026.
 Most small businesses on AI-only platforms pay between $49 and $99/month total when factoring in overage.
-The critical variable is overage rate: from $0.20/min (Trillet, the lowest here) to $0.48/min (Dialzara), with per-call platforms charging $1.50/call (AIRA, UpFirst) and Smith.ai adding $3 per live-agent handoff.
+The critical variable is overage rate: from $0.20/min (Trillet, the lowest here) to $0.48/min (Dialzara), with per-call platforms charging $1.50/call (AIRA, UpFirst) and Smith.ai billing per call from $1.60 to $3.00 for AI calls.

 Do AI receptionists work with my existing phone number?